German Longitudinal Election Study

 Are further surveys planned?

-It is planned to conduct the GLES Nomination Study again for the next federal election.
+The GLES Nomination Study will be conducted for the 2025 federal election.

 Former Studies